 This leads to me searching for crayons for some poor kiddo who desperately needs blue-green and apricot for his latest project.

-BUT I thought something like that would be a fabulous solution to my crayon problem.
-So I went to Lowes and Home Depot and WalMart and Target on a search for a hardware and craft organizer with 24 drawers that were all the same size.
+I went to Lowes and Home Depot and Wal-Mart and Target on a search for a hardware and craft organizer with 24 drawers that were all the same size.
 I never found one.
 All I could find were the ones with assorted sized drawers.

 Peeps, I buy everything from Amazon.
 EVERYTHING.
 But I never looked there for my lost and “I need a crayon” solution.
 Never.
 I have NO idea why.
 But a few days ago my husband needed a tool and asked me to check to see if Amazon had it.
 Amazon… tools?
 WHY had I never thought of it before?
 I don’t know.
 Anyhoo… I ordered his tool and a 24 drawer cabinet!